 If you missed parts 1 and 2 you may read them here:

 RECAP: When Leiper’s Fork resident Woody Darken died, the court installed his wife, Cherry Lane, as the estate administrator.
-Eric Darken and his brother Brett were the trustees of both his estate and the family’s trusts.
+Mr. Darken’s children were the trustees of both his estate and the family’s trusts.

 The trustees met with their lawyer, Randle S. Davis, the senior managing partner of Lassiter, Tidwell, Davis, Keller and Hogan.
 The firm is now called Farmer, Purcell, Lassiter and White, the home of Nashville’s former mayor Bill Purcell.

 Court records detailed that Davis told the trustees that their father’s affairs were “cut and dried” and directed them to get their family’s legal and financial records from their father’s office.

-But when they went to their father’s farm, the executrix, Cherry Lane, refused to release the family’s files.
-That sent sky-high the trustee’s red flags for fraud.
+But when they went to their father’s farm, the executrix refused to release the family’s files.

 PART THREE: BERNIE MADOFF’S LINKS TO LIEPER’S FORK

 Court testimony details that after being denied their family’s records, the trustees called the firm and told Davis that the executor was refusing to deliver their family’s files.

-The firm had some of the family’s legal and financial records in their office, but did not give those files to the trustees when they asked for them.
+The firm admitted had key pieces of the family’s legal and financial records in their office, but did not give those files to the trustees when they asked for them.
 Instead, they defended the executrix and directed the trustees to try meeting with her again.
 This was the trustees’ first estate accounting experience and so they took the firm’s advice and agreed to a second meeting.